kevinlee6/dotfiles/README.md

 # Config Files/Scripts

 Some of my configuration files that I use to sync across my machines.

 GNU Stow used to handle the symlinks.

 Within dotfiles, use stow command to create symlink.
 Stow will not rewrite the file if it already exists prior to being stowed. stow -D to unstow.

 Example usage to create symlink:

 ```
 stow vim
 ```

 ### Gitignore

 Basic gitignore taken from Github Help.
-File stored in default? location: ~/.config/git/ignore
+File stored in default location: ~/.config/git/ignore

 ### Brew (for MacOS)

 Run brew bundle to execute Brewfile.

 ### Vim

-Most vim config located in .vimrc
-Plugins handled by vim-plug.
+Most vim config located in .vimrc Plugins handled by vim-plug.
 It should be automatically installed after activating (n)vim for the first time.
 A full restart of (n)vim after installing plugins is necessary for full functionality.
 Examples: Themes and coc-highlight

 Neovim is used heavily; some things may break without the nightly version of neovim!

 ### Themes

 You'll need to manually configure themes as necessary.

 To install terminal themes:
 https://github.com/Mayccoll/Gogh

 ### Ignore

 An ignore file used by fzf and rg.
 May be aggressive and result in false positives.
-Drastically reduces pool of options for fzf/rg to scan from (for my machines anyways).
+Drastically reduces pool of options for fzf/rg to scan from (for my use cases anyways).

 ### bash

 ```
 source ~/.bash_profile
 ```

 Important notes:

 - Shell uses vi editor instead of default emacs; beware modal editing.

 ### tmux

 TPM needed for certain plugins.

 ```